 Third Culture Kid.
 Synthesizer and sensemaker.
-Tri-sector bridge-builder.
 Outdoor adventurer.
-Rocky Road loyal.
+Rocky Road loyalist.
+ISFJ

 Somoh holds a B.A. in Psychology from Claremont McKenna College and an M.A. in International Education Policy from Harvard University.
-She lives in San Francisco with her adrenaline junkie husband, Mike, and identical twin babies, Kyler and Zayden; the combo of these three keeps her very busy.
+She lives in San Francisco with her adrenaline-junkie husband, Mike, and identical twin sons, Kyler and Zayden; the combo of these three keeps her very busy.